-It is my wish for you that you could walk in your own shoes, and not somebody elses.
+It is my wish for you that you could walk in your own shoes, and not somebody else.
 Also that you would know the grace of God intimately.
 Being disabled means special efforts will often be necessary, but Jesus’ love for your soul will be molded to fit that disability.
 There will be no wheelchairs or canes, or even ‘seeing-eye dogs’ allowed in heaven.
-I imagine there will be a considerable pile outside the gates.
+I like to imagine that there will be a considerable pile outside the gates.
 Glory awaits.

 “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”